Higher Education Subject Development, Delivery and Review Policy

 Policy

-This policy defines procedures to regulate the development, delivery and review of HE subjects to ensure quality learning and teaching.
+This policy is designed to ensure that ongoing quality assurance processes are applied to monitor the development, delivery and review of HE subjects to ensure quality learning and teaching, consistent with AC’s strategic goals, values, and academic standards.

 DEVELOPMENT OF SUBJECTS

-Development of all subjects should adhere to the AC Guidelines for Developing or Review Higher Education Subject Outlines, including following criteria:
+Development of all subjects should adhere to the AC Guidelines for writing Higher Education Subject Outlines, including following criteria:

-Appropriate level – subjects are systematised via levels and adhere to the Australian Qualifications Framework (AQF);
+• Appropriate level – subjects are systematised via levels and adhere to the AQF;

-Appropriate assessment – AC Assessment Workload Calculators should be consulted.
+• Appropriate assessment – AC Assessment Workload Calculators should be consulted.
 These calculations are indicative.
-Calculations may shift according to the implicit formulae in order to retain proportionality across all subjects, and provide suitable flexibility in assessment tasks;
+Calculations may shift according to the implicit formulae to retain proportionality across all subjects, and provide suitable flexibility in assessment tasks;

-Appropriate learning outcomes – adhere to the Australian Qualifications Framework (AQF);
+• Appropriate learning outcomes – adhere to the AQF;

-AC Graduate Attributes – all subjects should seek to develop in students the AC Graduate Attributes.
+• AC Graduate Attributes – all subjects should seek to cultivate relevant AC Graduate Attributes.

 DELIVERY OF SUBJECTS